lambdageek/MSBuildStructuredLog/vscode/IDEAS.md

 ## Engine

+### Keep up with upstream

+- [ ] Upstream the WASI changes and depend on a nuget package

 ### Skip boring nodes; send richer summaries

 - [ ] de-emphasize skipped targets like the desktop viewer
 - [ ] send parent nodes for search results
 - [ ] don't just use `toString` for node descriptions

+## Common

+### Cleanup

+- [ ] Remove unused messages
+- [ ] Maybe make a uniform mechanism for batching requests
+- [ ] Split out hacks from `Node`: `bookmarked` and `fullyExplored` (and `ancestores`) are controller state, not model
+- [ ] Rename `SearchResult` since it's re-used for bookmarks, too

+### Create generic .NET desktop/wasi base extension

+Make it easier to create other .NET-based desktop+web extensions by pulling out the common functionality of launching a process and interacting with it.